ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 * [Using the AWS EC2 Hyperledger Fabric Client Node](#using-the-aws-ec2-hyperledger-fabric-client-node)
 * [Remove Your Amazon Managed Hyperledger Fabric Network](#remove-your-amazon-managed-hyperledger-fabric-network)

-## Create Amazon Managed Hyperledger
+## Create Amazon Managed Hyperledger and First Member
 Use the AWS Console to configure the Amazon Managed Hyperledger.
 This is a step by step process.

 ### Amazon Managed Blockchain Dashboard